Wendy Williams and Graves' Disease: What You Need to Know

 Williams, 54, first suffered from the autoimmune thyroid condition 20 years ago in her 30s.
 She had radioactive iodine (RAI) treatment, and has reported that she has been taking thyroid hormone replacement medication since that time.

-In late 2018, however, Williams announced her second lengthy hiatus from her show in two years, both of which she attributes to complications from relapses of her thyroid condition.
+In late 2018, however, Williams announced her second lengthy hiatus from her show in two years, both of which she attributed to complications from relapses of her thyroid condition.

 Let’s look at what we know about Williams’ thyroid history.